On a c(t)-Modified Friedman-Lemaitre-Robertson-Walker Universe: Acknowledgments

-I wish to acknowledge the invaluable help given by Paul Fife, Uni. of Utah Mathematics Dept, who first showed me how to obtain a solution of the PDEs.
-I also wish to thank David W. Bennett, Univ. of Utah Philosophy Dept, for his support and encouragement and the faculty and facilities of the Physics and Astronomy Department of Tufts University for the number of years that I was allowed to visit there.
-I thank Richard Price, Univ. of Utah Physics Dept, for valuable discussions and insights.
+\lbl{ack} I wish to acknowledge the invaluable help given by Paul Fife, University of Utah Mathematics Dept. I also wish to thank David W. Bennett, Univ. of Utah Philosophy Dept, for his support and encouragement and the faculty and facilities of the Physics and Astronomy Department of Tufts University for the number of years that I was allowed to visit there.
+I thank Richard Price, Univ. of Utah Physics Dept, for valuable discussions during the earlier part of this investigation, and Ramez Atiya for insightful discussions of earlier drafts of this paper.
+I would also thank my family for the considerable help in editing.
 However, I alone am responsible for any errors of mathematics or interpretation that may be here.